 One of the most confused (and confusing) elements of endogenous money is the idea of “funding”.
 Endogenous money is not a new theory, but it is not well understood even to this day.
 Even many supposed endogenous money theorists, like the MMT people, misunderstand it and as MMT has gained some popularity I am seeing increasing misinterpretations.
 It took me a while to get this so let’s dive in and see if I can’t explain this more succinctly and clearly.

 Endogenous money is the fact that anyone can expand their balance sheet from nothing so long as they can find a willing counterparty to agree to that balance sheet expansion.
 For instance, I can write an IOU on a piece of toilet paper for $100 and as long as someone is willing to accept that toilet paper I have essentially created a new contract that agrees to deliver $100 to someone else at some point in time.
 We have created new financial assets from nothing.
 In other words, the contract is endogenous.
 It doesn’t come from existing money or the government or something like that.
 We created it internally.
+Banks do this every day when they create loans and deposits.
 Okay, that’s very simple.

 Governments are just very credible entities with massive income streams who can reliably settle their payments at par because they can’t be determined to be bankrupt by anyone but themselves.
 But governments very much rely on counterparty funding and they cannot force people to buy their financial assets at a viable real price.
 The market influences the cost of a government’s funding since anyone can re-price government money against other assets.
 For instance, when a government’s income/output collapses they often undergo a decline in demand for their money which shows up as a rise in the rate of inflation.
 The real cost of funding increases.¹ Governments issue financial assets at par value so their prices change in real terms.
 That is, the market doesn’t re-price government assets in nominal terms because the government cannot go bankrupt in nominal terms, however, the market does re-price government assets in real terms.² A government that prints money and throws it on the street still relies on demand for that money at a real price.
 This price is the effective cost of funding.
 So having a printing press might keep you from having a funding crisis in nominal terms, but it does not mean a government can’t experience a funding crisis in real terms.

-So, for instance, when MMT people say things like “taxpayers don’t fund spending” or cite old (incorrect) Federal Reserve research that says “taxes for funding are obsolete” they are making a rather basic misunderstanding of endogenous money.
-In fact, they are clearly contradicting themselves when they claim that inflation constrains spending, but output doesn’t fund spending.
-Since income is indicative of any entity’s funding capabilities and the demand for domestic output/money it should be obvious that taxes fund spending and make a government’s balance sheet leverage increasingly viable even though the government does not need to bring in a dollar of taxes for every dollar spent.³ In other words, we can say that taxes/income reflect how much policy space a government operates with since taxes reflect the ability to redistribute existing productive income which gives the government the ability to increasingly leverage its balance sheet with new endogenous money/debt creation.
+So, for instance, when MMT people say things like “taxpayers don’t fund spending” or cite old (incorrect) Federal Reserve research that says “taxes for funding are obsolete” they are making a rather basic misunderstanding of endogenous money and inflation.
+In fact, they are clearly contradicting themselves when they claim that inflation constrains spending, but taxes don’t fund spending.
+Since domestic income and resources are indicative of any entity’s funding capabilities and the demand for domestic output/money it should be obvious that taxes fund spending and make a government’s balance sheet leverage increasingly viable even though the government does not need to bring in a dollar of taxes for every dollar spent.³ In other words, taxes move existing money to public domain so they can spend without having to expand their balance sheet.

 The bottom line is, in an endogenous money system, everyone funds their spending, but the cost of that funding and the causes of it will vary depending on the specific entity and the specific environment they find themselves in.